 Of course if there’s a special system where these pile caps can be isolated from the waffle pod system or the foundation system can be isolated from the screw pier.
 There’s a special cap that’s been patented and trademarked that can be used to isolate the screw pier from the slab to allow this movement.
 Our only concern now is if the ground moves up so far that the screw post disengages and move sideways because we’ve got this layer of soft soil again down around the screw piers that these screw poles may move sideways and not re-engage when the house comes to sit back down again.

-If it’s consolidation of loose soil then screw piers really come into their own because the ground can settle away from the underside of the foundations, the house the building will be supported on screw piers which are appropriately designed by the manufacturer.
+If it’s consolidation of loose soil then screw piers really come into their own because the ground can settle away from the underside of the foundations.
+The house will be supported on screw piers which are appropriately designed by the manufacturer.
 The house is supported and a gap forms up.
-That’s fine, especially if it’s consolidation of loose soil then we’re in the position where we can fill that gap around the outside so that nobody’s too worried about it.
+That’s fine, especially if it’s consolidation of loose soil then we’re in the position where we can fill that gap around the outside so that nobody iss too worried about it.

 That is my comments on screw piers their relationship with foundation systems.